 Organize Your Emergency Preparedness

-Another prioritization you need to make is the resources you may need.
+Another preparedness step you need to take is to prioritize needs.
 You may need one or more of these in varying degrees for each of the above emergencies.
 Start with the basics in each category and expand your resources over time as you can.
 Begin your preparation with the focus on your basic needs, and what you must have in order to survive, regardless of the nature and scope of the disaster.

 Each of the different emergency situations will require different disaster resources, so after you’ve prioritized what likely emergencies you might experience you’ll want to organize your emergency preparedness resources based on that list.

 Plan Your Emergency Preparedness

 The last prioritization factor you need to consider is the time frame.

 - Short term (less than 24 hours)

 - 72 hours

 You’ll need to assess each of your prioritized categories of disaster and needed resources for different time periods.
 Your emergency may only be a short-term power outage, for example, or the disaster may extend for a longer period of time.